Administration

 Web: www.soest.hawaii.edu/soestwp/education/undergraduate/advising/

-New Students. n orientation for new students is held each fall semester before classes begin.
+New Students.
+An orientation for new students is held each fall semester before classes begin.
 Incoming students should contact the Student Academic Services Office in HIG 131B to schedule an appointment for pre-advising prior to registering and for more information.

 All undergraduate majors in SOEST are assigned to an advisor in their major upon admission into the school.
 Mandatory advising for all majors takes place every semester prior to the next semester’s registration.
-All students are encouraged to meet regularly with their advisors throughout each semester to discuss their educational and personal goals and to formulate an academic plan to attain those goals.
+All students are encouraged to meet regularly with their college and major advisors throughout each semester to discuss their educational and personal goals and to formulate an academic plan to attain those goals.

 Advising mission: SOEST values and promotes collaborative relations between academic advisors, faculty advisors, and students to implement a personal education plan that is consistent with the student’s goal.